 - Strong odour coming from drain

-Any of these can signify an obstructed pipeline or a collapsed water pipe in your property.
-These should not be ignored and taken care or fast to prevent major plumbing problems from growing.
+These can signify an obstructed pipeline or a collapsed water pipe on your property.
+These should not be ignored and should be taken care of quickly to prevent major plumbing problems from growing.

-There are ways to clear a blockage in a drain without the use of a plunger.
-Below are some tips and methods on DIY toilet drain clearing.
+There are ways to clear a drain or toilet clog blockage without using a plunger.
+Below are some tips and methods for DIY toilet clogs or toilet drain clearing.

-Any slippery liquid will help lubricate the pipe and loosen the obstruction.
+- Dish Soap — Any slippery liquid, like dish soap, will help lubricate the pipe and loosen the obstruction.
 Dish soap can cut through the sticky grime and other build-ups that can clog your toilet.
-Pour about half a cup of standard dish soap or dishwashing liquid into the toilet bowl.
-You can also use a bar of soap, simply chop it up and place the pieces inside the toilet.
+Pour about half a cup of standard liquid dish soap or dishwashing liquid into the toilet bowl.
+You can also use a soap bar, chop it up and place the pieces inside the toilet.
 Let the soap sit for a while before flushing.
 This will maximise the chances of your soap method working.

-- Hot Water — Boiling water or the hot water trick is excellent for softening and pushing any small items through the pipework.
-By pouring 1 bucket of boiling water into the toilet from your waits level, the pressure of the water should unstick whatever is causing the obstruction.
-Make sure your hands are protected from burns or scalds.
+- Hot Water — Boiling water or the hot water trick is excellent for softening and pushing small items through the pipework.
+By pouring one bucket of boiling water into the toilet from your wait level, the hot water pressure should unstick whatever is causing the obstruction.
+Wear rubber gloves so your hands are protected from burns or scalds.
 And be careful because it could crack the porcelain toilet.

-By unbending a coat hanger, you have created a makeshift hook or or 'poker’ that can be used to push or move a stubborn item through your toilet pipes.
-Carefully but purposely push one end of the straightened wire into the bowl and through the opening.
-Once you have felt resistance, you have hit the obstruction and all you have to do is push until you can feel the debris move and clear itself.
+- Wire Hanger — By unbending a coat hanger, you have created a makeshift hook, drain snake, or ’poker’ that can be used to push or move a stubborn item through your toilet pipes.
+Carefully but purposely go one end of the straightened wire into the bowl and through the opening.
+Once you have felt resistance, you have hit the obstruction, and you have to push until you can feel the debris move and clear itself.

-If you are still experiencing a blockage in your toilet or bathroom drains, we recommend contacting a trusted plumbing team that has experience in how to clear a toilet effectively and get your drains working in the best condition.
+If you’re experiencing a more complicated blockage in your toilet or bathroom drains, we recommend contacting a trusted plumbing team with experience in clearing a toilet effectively and unclogging your toilet or getting your drains working in the best condition.